Constitution Street: Foot of the Walk

+The Shore

 Notable buildings

 In the clearances of the 1950s, although mainly centred on the Kirkgate to the west, Constitution Street lost some buildings of importance, notably Lord Balmerino's House dating from around 1670.

 East of Bernard Street, the most notable building is the classical Assembly Rooms, the former Leith Exchange building.

 Leith Police Station, formerly Leith Town Hall, built in 1827 to a design by R & R Dickson.

-Church of St.James was designed by George Gilbert Scott, built in 1862.
-The stone spire was truncated in 1977.
+The Church of St. James was designed by George Gilbert Scott, built in 1862.
+Its stone spire was truncated in 1977.

 The churchyard at the south end links to South Leith Parish Church but is cared for by City of Edinburgh Council.
 The churchyard was only used for burial from the mid 17th century, earlier interments being inside the church, beneath the parishioners usual seating position (or threaded in the rafters if you had a balcony position).
 In 2009, an excavation linked to the construction of Edinburgh Trams unearthed several bodies just outside the churchyard wall.